Toyota just bought Lyft's self-driving car division for $550M

 It's the first major deal for Woven Planet which was only established in January.
 The goal of the company is to bring safe and reliable driverless transport to the masses.

 One of its projects is the construction of a whole town, known as Woven City, at the base of Japan's iconic Mt.
 Fuji.
-The town will used for development of self-driving cars, robotics, smart-home systems, and other future tech in a real-world environment.
+The town will be used for development of self-driving cars, robotics, smart-home systems, and other future tech in a real-world environment.

 Toyota's Woven City